ganeti/ganeti/CONTRIBUTE.md

 Signed-off-by: Your Name <yourname@yourorg.com>
 ```
-Your Pull Request is then assigned to a reviewer.
-He/she notices that you forgot
+Your Pull Request is then assigned to some reviewers.
+They notice that you forgot
-to add some comments to your code, so he/she asks you to do so.
+to add some comments to your code, so they ask you to do so.
 You then add the
 comments, push these changes to your fork.
 You then ask the reviewer to take
 another look on your Pull Request (PTAL = Please Take Another Look).
 These
 changes are automatically sent to the reviewer: